psreeharithejus7/Dummy-learn/README.md

 # Dummy-learn
-This is my repository is for learning git
+This is my repository is for learning git.

+author :- P Sree Hari Thejus